crux-bphc/CMS-Android/README.md

 4. Download course content once; access locally any time.
 5. Notifications for new content

+## Versioning
+Changelogs are necessary so that the end user knows what changes were brought in each new release.
+This project maintains changelogs using the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) guidelines.

+Version numbers are important in helping to differentiate releases of a product.
+This project follows [Semantic Versioning](https://semver.org/) to keep track of versions.

+Android uses a unique integer for each release to the Google Version Code.
+To ensure proper version code semantics and proper correlation with semantic versioning, the following standard will be used:

+1. The Major version will be multipled by 1,000,000.
+2. The Minor version will be multiplied by 10,000.
+3. The Patch version will be multipled by 100.
+4. The above values will be added together to get the version code a release.
+5. Pre-releases, alpha releases etc shoud be signified by appropriate values in the least two significant digits.
+6. The changelog should state the semantic version number as well as version code (if a Playstore rollout has been done) with each release.

 ## Contributing
 You can contribute by submitting an issue, or by picking an existing one from the list and sending a PR.
 Ensure that the branch underlying the PR is up-to-date with latest changes.
 Contributors must ensure they add any significant changes to the [changelog](CHANGELOG.md) in the same PR itself.